egeoffrey/developer/docs/sdk/overview.md

 # eGeoffrey SDK

-To avoid re-inventing the wheel every time, most of the common functionalities needed to make a module running have been integrated into the eGeoffrey SDK which also acts as a sort of library.
-EVERY module has to be based on the SDK and inherit from the `Module` class; eGeoffrey core components including the watchdog, the controller, the GUI, etc. are all based upon the same principle.
+To avoid re-inventing the wheel every time, most of the common functionalities needed to make a module running have been integrated into the eGeoffrey SDK.

+Every eGeoffrey module has to be based on the SDK; eGeoffrey core components including the controller, the GUI, etc. are all based upon the same principle.
-Regardless of the language you are programming in, once you create your class as a subclass of Module (or its subclasses), you can leverage common functionalities provided by the class as well as callback which are invoked upon specific events (connected to the gateway, receiving a message, etc.)

-The SDK is available in both Python and Javascript.

-Despite for completeness in the following sections a detailed description of all the main classes of the SDK will be provided, if you are a developer you should be interested only in the `Module` class.

-## Levering the SDK

-There are three ways to leverage the Classes and Utils described in the following sections:

-### Module Class

-Whenever you write your own module, you have to:

-1. Import the Class:
-    * in Python you need to do so at the beginning of your code e.g.  `from sdk.python.module.service import Service`
-    * in Javascript you need to import the file e.g. `<script src="sdk/javascript/module/module.js"></script>`
-2. Create your new class inhering from `Module` or one of its subclasses (`Service`, `Notification`, `Controller`, `Interaction`)

-### Other Classes

-If you need to use a function of one of the SDK classes, you have to:

-1. Import the Class:
-    * in Python you need to do so at the beginning of your code e.g.  `from sdk.python.utils.datetimeutils import DateTimeUtils`
-    * in Javascript you need to import the file e.g. `<script src="sdk/javascript/utils/datetimeutils.js"></script>`
-2. Create an instance of the class and invoke its methods

-### Utils

-For the SDK utilities which does not neet a class to be created, you have to:

-1. Load the code:
-    * in Python you need to do so at the beginning of your code e.g.  `import sdk.python.utils.web`
-    * in Javascript you need to import the file e.g. `<script src="sdk/javascript/utils/strings.js"></script>`
-2. Invoke of the the functions
-    * In Python you need to use the full name (e.g. sdk.python.utils.web.get(url))
+eGeoffrey SDK is providing both a set of [reusable functions for developing](/sdk/develop/) your eGeoffrey code AND a [pre-configured runtime](/sdk/images/) environment for easily build and publish your custom packages.

+## Programming Languages

+The ambitious of eGeoffrey is to be multi-language whenever possible.
+For this reason the communication takes place through a language-agnostic message bus and common capabilities can be delivered through language-specific SDKs.
+A the time of writing the following languages are supported:

+* Python: used by all the modules
+* Javascript: used by the web interface

+## Supported CPU Architectures

+The runtime environment of eGeoffrey SDK is available for both `amd64` and `arm32v6` CPU architectures so to allow developers to build their packages and provide the same functionalities for traditional computer/server (usually `amd64`) and IoT devices like a Raspberry Pi (`arm32v6`).